 DIRECTIONS: Yes, you do have competition!
 Learning more about your competitors will help you serve your customer better.
 The chart below will help you analyze your competitive landscape.
-Enter the following for each competitor:
+To get started note the following for each competitor:

 - 1. Company Name.
 Look through your customer discovery interview notes-how are your customers trying to solve their problem now?
 Do an Internet search on the problem or need to see what companies come up.
 Think through your own experience with potential solutions.
 Brainstorm how else your customer might solve their problem. - 2.
 Value they provide.
 For each competitor, list the value they claim to provide in column 2.
 "Value" refers to the way they solve the customer problem.
 Check the competitor website, marketing, and sales materials for ideas. - 3.
 Benefits.
 How specifically does each competitor's product/service solve the customer problem or need? - 4.
 Pricing model.
-How does each collect money from customers (e.g. transaction, subscriptions, freemium, etc.)?
+How does each collect money from customers (e.g. transaction, subscriptions, freemium, etc.).
 What are the actual price points? - 5.
 How customers acquire the solution.
 How does product/service fulfillment work?
 How does the customer access or receive the solution? - 6.
 What others are saying.
 What do customers say about the competition-both the solution and the company?
 What do other competitors say?
 Capture both the good and the bad.
 Look for reviews, blogs, etc. - 7.
 Marketing message.
 How does the competitor talk about its solution in its marketing?
 This will help you better understand the competitor's target market, the value proposition, sales approach, and marketing strategy. - 8.
 Your experience with the solution.
 Experience the competitor's solution directly-try their product or service.
-Note your end-to-end experience, from shopping to receiving to using the solution.
+Note your end-toend experience, from shopping to receiving to using the solution.
+What can you learn about how to better serve the customer?